-Please refer to the following article for the most up to date per mile rates if you use the standard mileage rate method, IRS Standard Mileage Rate.
+Please refer to the following article for the most up to date per mile rates for the standard mileage rate method, IRS Standard Mileage Rate.

 Other, Non Transportation, Deducible Business Expenses

-There are other deductible business expenses available to delivery drivers and couriers.
-These expenses include the following:
+There are other tax deductible business expenses available to delivery drivers and couriers.
+These expenses include:

 - Health insurance

 - Communications: Phone and phone accessories such as car charger and car mount.